cncf/mentoring/communitybridge/README.md

 The stipend is $5500 per student/cycle.
 Please check out the [guidelines](payments/payment_instructions.md) on how to be paid.

-**Please note that you are eligible to participate as a mentee in a single project per-cycle.
-In total, you may participate in up to two cycles of the Community Bridge Mentorship program.**
+**Please see the full eligibility criteria in the [Community Bridge documentation](https://docs.linuxfoundation.org/docs/communitybridge/mentorship/mentee-guide/am-i-eligible)**.

 ### Mentee selection process